 Children with PPB may experience the following symptoms or signs.
 Sometimes, children with PPB do not have any of these changes.
 Or, the cause of a symptom may be another medical condition that is a not tumor.
 Because PPB is so rare, doctors often believe at first that the symptoms are caused by a common childhood illness.

-There are two common sets of symptoms that may indicate PPB:
+There are 2 common sets of symptoms that may indicate PPB:

-- Sudden, stressful breathing may be caused by air escaping from the lung cysts into the chest cavity.
-This is called pneumothorax (air in the chest cavity).
+Sudden, stressful breathing may be caused by air escaping from the lung cysts into the chest cavity.
+This is called pneumothorax, meaning there is air in the chest cavity.
 However, there are many other causes of pneumothorax.

-- Symptoms of PPB may be exactly the same as symptoms of pneumonia (lung/respiratory infection).
+Symptoms of PPB may be exactly the same as symptoms of pneumonia, a lung/respiratory infection.
 These symptoms may include generally feeling unwell, cough, fever, and pain in the chest.
-Even when a chest x-ray (see Diagnosis ) is done, it may be first interpreted as pneumonia.
-It is common for children with PPB to have been treated for two to three weeks for pneumonia before more tests show that they do not have an infection, but likely have a tumor in the chest.
+Even when a chest x-ray is done, it may be first interpreted as pneumonia.
+It is common for children with PPB to have been treated for 2 to 3 weeks for pneumonia before more tests show that they do not have an infection, but likely have a tumor in the chest.

-If a tumor is diagnosed, relieving symptoms and side effects remains an important part of your child’s medical care and treatment.
+If PPB is diagnosed, relieving symptoms remains an important part of your child’s medical care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with the health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Or, use the menu to choose another section to continue reading this guide.